Nutrient Density 101

-People ask what the most nutrient dense diet, meals or foods are.
-But the answer depends on the context of your goals and your current diet.
+People often ask what the most nutrient-dense diet, meals or foods are.
+But the answer depends on your goals and your current diet.

-- Someone following a strict plant-based diet may struggle to get enough B12, omega 3 and some amino acids but may be getting plenty of potassium and magnesium.
+- Someone following a strictly plant-based diet may struggle to get enough B12, omega 3 and some amino acids but may be getting plenty of potassium and magnesium.

 - However, most people who eat some animal-based foods are getting plenty of B12 and protein and need to focus on minerals like potassium, magnesium, choline and phosphorus that are harder to get enough of.

-Joel Fuhrman’s Aggregate Nutrient Density focused on a number of esoteric nutrients (e.g. lutein, zeaxanthin, phytosterols, glucosinolates, angiogenesis inhibitors, organosulfides, resveratrol and ORAC score) that aren’t quantified for all foods and there is little agreement on how much we need of them.
+Joel Fuhrman’s Aggregate Nutrient Density focused on several esoteric nutrients (e.g. lutein, zeaxanthin, phytosterols, glucosinolates, angiogenesis inhibitors, organosulfides, resveratrol and ORAC score) that aren’t quantified for all foods and there is little agreement on how much we need of them.
 However, without any consideration of amino acids or omega 3s Fuhrman’s ANDI system tends to bias towards plant-based foods.

 Unfortunately, prioritising all 42 essential micronutrients tends to dilute the focus on the nutrients we need more of.

-Foods with adequate amounts of vitamins, minerals and essential fatty acids have heaps of protein, so there is no there is no need for most people to chase extra protein if they are eating foods with adequate of vitamins and minerals.
+Foods with adequate amounts of vitamins, minerals and essential fatty acids have heaps of protein, so there is no need for most people to chase extra protein if they are eating foods with adequate of vitamins and minerals.

-The chart below shows the nutrients that most people are not meeting the official targets for.
+The chart below shows the nutrients that most people are not meeting the official minimum nutrient targets of.

 However, we all have different eating patterns.
 If you want to really optimise your diet, the nutrients you need to prioritise will depend on your current dietary pattern.

-People following a low carb diet are often lower in vitamin K1, folate, calcium, Vitamin A, vitamin C and magnesium while they will be getting plenty of vitamin B12 and amino acids shown toward the bottom of this chart.
+People following a low carb diet typically get less vitamin K1, folate, calcium, Vitamin A, vitamin C and magnesium while they will be getting plenty of vitamin B12 and amino acids shown toward the bottom of this chart.